The best hotels in Alicante

 Romantic

 Cabo de las Huertas is the pick.
-Clifftop coves, clear water, and Sercotel Suites del Mar's terrace at sunset beats anything you'll find in the city center.
+Clifftop coves, clear water, and a terrace dinner at sunset beats anything you'll find in the city center.
+Stay in this headland neighborhood for the view.

 Culture